 ## Progress on SDG7: Renewable Energy and Energy Efficiency

 The graph below shows the share of electricity, heat and transport demands met by renewables (such as solar, wind, hydro and geothermal energy) globally.
 We can see that there has been some progress in increasing the share of renewables in the electricity and transport sectors as well as in the heat sector when traditional biomass use is excluded.
-According to the SDG7 Tracking Report, the share of renewable energy in Total Final Energy Consumption reached 17.3 in 2017, up from 16.3% in 2010.
+According to the SDG7 Tracking Report, the share of renewable energy in Total Final Energy Consumption reached 17.3% in 2017, up from 16.3% in 2010.

 The electricity sector has observed the most progress.
 This is largely due to the growth in solar photovoltaic (PV) and wind energy.
-However, more progress is required to achieve SDG7, with most scenarios requiring the decarbonisation of end-use sectors for example, the electrification of transport and heat sectors which have observed relatively slow progress.
+However, more progress is required to achieve SDG7, with most scenarios requiring the decarbonisation of end-use sectors: for example, the electrification of transport and heat, sectors which have observed relatively slow progress.

 ![](assets/Fig_1.2.4.png){width=100%}